brendongray/brendongray-portfolio/assignment3.md

 After the Excel distraction, I consulted with my roommate.
 Like suggested in the textbook, I started talking generally about what I was working on.
 My roommate's questions started getting the gears turning in the right direction.
 I showed her some of my sketches, and she suggested I stay away from a scatterplot.
 She (rightly) identified there was no clear relationship between the two.
 Even if there were, the sample was too small to draw any conclusions (n = 30).

 We talked for about 20 minutes and I made about 1/4 page of notes.
 Toward the end of our conversation, she made a very good point: the reader was most likely to care about their county.
 A bar chart would be best because it conveyed clear information about a single geographic point.
 That information could be contrasted to the rest of the information, but the info would be important because it represented something personal.
-I agreeded.
+I agreed.
 This reminded me of Evan Peck's "Data is Personal.
 What We Learned from 42 Interviews in Rural America."

 Further, I identified in the critique phase that the report's intended audience was policymakers.
 Policymakers were most likely to care about what the situation looked like for their constituents.
 If there were actionable policy outcomes tied to the data, they would be best supported if the problem was visualized in their county.